 October 2017 raids, arrestsThe Supreme Court trial concluded nearly 15 months after Russia's FSB security service launched the criminal cases against the four Crimean Tatar Muslims on 29 September 2017.
 Masked men raided their homes early on 2 October 2017.

 Masked FSB officers and OMON riot police raided Suleimanov's home in the village of Molodezhnoe just north of Crimea's capital Simferopol.
 They arrived at 6 am with a search warrant as he was returning from early prayers at the mosque.
 Officers seized a computer, as well as five copies of three Muslim books.
 The books were by two members of the Kandahlawi family, key figures in the Tabligh Jamaat movement.
 Two of the three titles have been banned as "extremist" by Russian courts.

-Suleimanov is married with three young daughters.
+Suleimanov is married with three teenage daughters.

 The same morning officers raided the homes of and detained three other Muslims.
 At 6 am, men in balaclavas raided the home of Abdurakhmanov in the village of Melnichnoe in central Crimea.
 Abdurakhmanov has difficulties with his hearing.

 Also on 2 October 2017, officers raided the home of Kubedinov in Simferopol and detained him.
 Kubedinov is married with four children, the oldest of whom is now 11.
 Officers raided the home of Mustafaev in the village of Pionerskoe, south east of Simferopol, and detained him.